s-webber/java-ai-techniques/README.md

 ## Building

-The project can be built using Maven, including the production of a code coverage report using JaCoCo.
+The project can be built using Maven and Java 7 by executing the following from the command line: `mvn package`.
+Once you have executed this command, you will be able to view the JaCoCo test coverage report in the `target\site\jacoco` directory.

-e.g.: `mvn package`

-Javadoc can be produced by doing: `mvn javadoc:javadoc` and will be output to: `target/site/apidocs`
+Javadoc can be produced by executing the following from the command line: `mvn javadoc:javadoc`.
+Once you have executed this command, you will be able to view the Javadoc in the `target\site\apidocs` directory.